 No, really, this place is so amazing.
-Granted, we had to go out into the middle of nowhere.
-It was very beautiful.
+Granted, we had to go out into the middle of nothing basically, but it was very beautiful.

-There’s nothing here, so if you go, take cold water and a picnic.
+There’s nothing here, so if you go, take lots of cold water and a picnic.

 Not much in Tremonton either.

-A girlfriend of mine had sent me an email while we were on the road and she said, “I’m sure the car is a moving grocery store.”
+A girlfriend of mine had sent me an email while we were on the road and she said, “I’m sure your car is a moving grocery store.”
 YUP!
-I even had a case of wine.
+I even had a case of wine. 😉